kingychiu/target-permutation-importances/README.md

 # Compute permutation importances with default settings
 result_df = tpi.compute(
-    model_cls=Lasso, # The constructor/class of the model.
+    model_cls=LinearSVC, # The constructor/class of the model.
-    model_cls_params={}, # The parameters to pass to the model constructor.
+    model_cls_params={"max_iter": 1000}, # The parameters to pass to the model constructor.
 Update this based on your needs. model_fit_params={}, # The parameters to pass to the model fit method.
 Update this based on your needs.
     X=Xpd, # pd.DataFrame, np.ndarray
     y=data.target, # pd.Series, np.ndarray